bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:44:03

 No, no, only aggregate the keypath ones and...
 I looked at this with Jonas and I think we could normal just the atomic swap protocol, we could make it work with that restriction.
-And it's kind of an open question at the moment, like if this would cover all applications of adapter signatures, because like if this restriction is enough to not interfere with adapter signatures, then this would be one way to maybe to move forward in the future, but it's kind of an open problem.
+And it's kind of an open question at the moment, like if this would cover all applications of adaptor signatures, because if this restriction is enough to not interfere with adaptor signatures, then this would be one way to maybe move forward in the future, but it's kind of an open problem.

 Speaker 2: 00:44:33